CRM stands for customer relationship management. The name itself should tell you why you should prioritise it.

 Most importantly, a modern CRM system or solution supports complex workflows — it should keep you and your company on task and in sync and make it easy to be efficient without consuming too much time for manual tasks.
-At Zooma, we use HubSpot's CRM, and we find it does all the things mentioned above.
+At Zooma, we use HubSpot's CRM, and it does all the abovementioned things.
 You can find a more detailed review of the tool in this article, HubSpot CRM: Pros and cons.

-If you're looking to change your existing CRM system or adopt one for the first time, download our guide to CRM systems below.
+If you want to change your existing CRM system or adopt one for the first time, download our guide to CRM systems below.
 In the presentation, we explain the facts and benefits of working with CRM and list the best CRM systems on the market today, along with information about their unique features and pricing.